Plan for volume activation

 The licenses that are provided through volume licensing programs such as Open License, Select License, and Enterprise Agreements cover upgrades to Windows client operating systems only.
 An existing retail or OEM operating system license is needed for each computer running Windows 10, Windows 8.1 Pro, Windows 8 Pro, Windows 7 Professional or Ultimate, or Windows XP Professional before the upgrade rights obtained through volume licensing can be exercised.
 Volume licensing is also available through certain subscription or membership programs, such as the Microsoft Partner Network and MSDN.
 These volume licenses may contain specific restrictions or other changes to the general terms applicable to volume licensing.

-Some editions of the operating system, such as Windows 10 Enterprise, and some editions of application software are available only through volume licensing agreements or subscriptions.
+Note Some editions of the operating system, such as Windows 10 Enterprise, and some editions of application software are available only through volume licensing agreements or subscriptions.

 For a user or IT department, there are no significant choices about how to activate products that are acquired through retail or OEM channels.
 The OEM performs the activation at the factory, and the user or the IT department need take no activation steps.